A Site of Special Scientific Interest at the eastern end of the Royal Mile

 - Visit St Anthony’s Chapel, a picturesque medieval ruin

 However, for many today Holyrood Park is a place of recreation as it was for centuries before.
 Thanks to its proximity to the Palace of Holyroodhouse, kings and queens have used the park as a “royal pleasure ground.”
-David I, James IV, James V and Mary Queen of Scots all took advantage of this unique space.

-King David I is associated with the intriguing story of the ‘Holy Rood’.
-When hunting in the park he was thrown from his horse when he met a large stag.
 As he fell he grabbed a cross (Holy Rood) said to have appeared between the stag’s antlers.
 His experience prompted him in 1128 to set up an Augustinian monastery (Holyrood Abbey) on the site.

 Queen Victoria and her husband Prince Albert were especially fond of the park and helped shape the landscape that we see today.
-They were, for example, responsible for the drainage projects which created both St Margaret’s Loch and Dunsapie Loch.

 Holyrood Park: St Anthony’s Chapel

-Although details are sketchy, St Anthony’s Chapel still visible in the park’s central area was probably associated with the monks of Kelso Abbey.
+Although details are sketchy, St Anthony’s Chapel, still visible in the park’s central area, was probably associated with the monks of Kelso Abbey.

-However, there are some records that suggest that in 1426 the Pope gave money for repairs to the chapel.
+However, there are some records that suggest that in 1426, the Pope gave money for repairs to the chapel.
 Like Holyrood Abbey, the chapel fell into disrepair during the Reformation of 1560.

 Surrounding the park are Salisbury Crags and Arthur’s Seat, which rises to over 800 feet.
 Both are popular places for walkers which allow amazing views over the city.
 Care should be taken when walking on Salisbury Crags, there are some nasty drops to avoid.